Eye protection and Hearing protection are REQUIRED.

 The Rimfire Range is clearly marked with a large sign outlining the club rules for its use.
 Only rimfire rifles and pistols (.17 and .22) are permitted on the Rimfire Range.

-The Plinking Pit, immediately to the right side of the Rimfire Range, is for .22s ONLY.
+immediately to the right side of the Rimfire Range, is for BB, air guns and .22 short, long or long rifle ONLY.

 Place all spent cartridge cases in the buckets provided.
 If you do not want yours, there are others who will be happy to get them.

-Matches are held the 2nd Saturday of each month beginning at 8:00AM.
+Matches are held on the 1st or 2nd Saturday of each month beginning at 8:00AM.

 The trophies for the top 3 in each class for the year are presented at the February match.

 Range Director Bob Yerkes shows his shooting form.
 Come out and try shooting one of these matches.
 You don't need an expensive rifle.
 Bob has a class for every shooter.
 It's big fun for little money!